otaviofff/raviolini/README.md

     }
 ]
 ```
-Note the HTTP response headers ```X-Items-Stored``` and ```X-Items-Returned```, which inform the total number of objects found in the database, and the number of objects returned in this request, respectively.
+Note the HTTP response headers ```X-Items-Stored``` and ```X-Items-Returned```, which inform the total number of objects found in the database, and the number of objects returned for this request, respectively.

 ### Filter, Sort and Paginate List